-Sharpologist’s “best shaving soap” article from 2014 has been consistently one of the most-read on the site.
-Here is the update for 2020.
+[Updated May, 2020] Sharpologist’s “best shaving soap” article from 2014 has been consistently one of the most-read on the site.
+What is the best men’s shaving soap?
+Here are the top 10 shaving soaps (plus honorable mentions) and the data behind the picks.

 The Best Shaving Soap Landscape

-Not too many years ago the shaving soap landscape, particularly in the U.S., was arid: there were a few high-quality, old-school, tallow-based (more on that below) shave soaps from the established high-end names (Trumper, Taylor, Truefitt, Harris, etc.); and some low-end, every-man soaps like Williams Mug Soap, Burma-Shave Soap, and (a little later) Van Der Hagen.
+Not too many years ago the traditional shaving soap landscape, particularly in the U.S., was arid: there were a few high-quality, old-school, tallow-based (more on that below) mens shaving soaps from the established high-end names (Trumper, Taylor Of Old Bond Street, Truefitt And Hill, DR Harris, etc.) that were familiar to those who use a safety razor; and some low-end, every-man products like Williams Mug Soap, Burma-Shave Soap, and (a little later) Van Der Hagen.

 And virtually nothing in between.